huss-osman/devops-learning/06-aws/networking/12-vpc-endpoints.md

 * Traffic remains on the AWS network
 * Internet Gateways are not required
 * NAT Gateways are not required
+* Interface Endpoints create an Elastic Network Interface (ENI)
+* Interface Endpoints support most AWS services and require Security Groups
+* Gateway Endpoints support only Amazon S3 and Amazon DynamoDB
+* Gateway Endpoints are configured through Route Tables and are free to use
 * VPC Endpoints improve security by avoiding the public internet
 * VPC Endpoints are highly available and horizontally scalable
 * Route Tables and DNS configuration are important for proper operation